patrickschu/chapter3/README.md

-# Survey tools for a Mechanical Turk experiment
+# Gender perception: Survey tools for a Mechanical Turk experiment

 A linguistic perception study: which features are perceived as male or female?
 Includes emoticons, punctuation, acronyms!
 This repository contains a R library and several R scripts.